RiseOoi/codility_python36/README.md

 Take note that I am using CPython 3.6 implementation for this particular repo because... well... codility uses CPython 3.6.

-That means, if I took advantage of some features of CPython 3.6 and even if it ended up 100% score in codility it doesn't mean it will perform perfectly in versions/implementations other than CPython 3.6.
+That means, I took advantage of a lot of features of CPython 3.6 and even if it ended up 100% score in codility it doesn't mean it will perform perfectly in versions/implementations other than CPython 3.6.

-That means, please for Guido's sake, don't use any of these in production.
+Moreover, it is very possible that you cannot convert many of my code (that depended on Python's prowness) to other programming languages.

+Finally, since this is a pure CPython 3.6 implementation, there exists far better solutions using other implementations (PyPy) and non-standard libraries (SciPy/NumPy).
+Just take that in mind.

+---

+## Contributions:

+Although I think I may have the best (most up-to-date, modern, Pythonic, best in terms of time complexity and space complexity) solutions so far, I may miss a few.
+So if you find any bugs or errors, or better, if you find even better solutions (within the constraints of CPython 3.6), please feel free to make an issue or pull request.